vestibular-RRL/video-annotation/USER_GUIDE.md

 ![Alt text](assets/media/openvideo.png)
 ### Step 2: Your Video Appears
 - The video will load and show in the player area
+- **Audio will automatically play** if your video has sound
 - You'll see video information at the bottom
 - The controls on the right will become active
+- Use the volume slider and mute button to control audio deo
 ---

 ## 🎯 Marking Important Moments